-Digital Suite works with Amagi’s technology to allow broadcasters to dynamically insert ads into livestreams using their existing broadcast infrastructure and the workflows they’re already used to.
+Our digital products work with Amagi’s technology to allow broadcasters to dynamically insert ads into live streams using their existing broadcast infrastructure and the workflows they’re already used to.
 The partnership allows broadcasters to expand their distribution by creating/distributing live, linear channels for Free Ad-Supported TV (FAST) services like Pluto TV, Samsung TV Plus, Roku, and Tubi.

 Some of those services, like Sinclair-owned STIRR, are ready to support ATSC 3.0, so WideOrbit’s Digital Suite can also help broadcasters prepare for the addressable advertising capabilities needed to fully maximize the revenue opportunities available with NextGen TV.